andaley/homesoon/README.md

 ### Accessing Craigslist Data

 One of the most interesting challenges I encountered while working on this project was accessing Craigslist data, parsing it, and storing it in my database.
-Craigslist does not have an official API nor do they offer (or allow) a formal way of interacting with this data.
+Craigslist does not have an official API nor do they offer (or allow) a formal way of interacting with their data.
 However, through a combination of inspecting network calls and testing, I was able to get the data I needed and format it accordingly.
 To see exactly how I accomplished this, you can check out `seed.py`.

 ### Calculating Distance